Connect with others who understand.

 Fatigue and Inactivity

-Fatigue is a common symptom of MS, affecting about 80 percent of people with the condition.
+Fatigue is one of the most common symptoms of MS, affecting about 80 percent of people living with the condition.
 Fatigue can indirectly result in jelly legs.
-Being fatigued may leave a person without enough energy to exercise or be generally active.
+Being fatigued may leave a person without enough energy to exercise or be active.
 Muscles that aren’t used regularly can become weakened or deconditioned, which may cause them to atrophy (shrink).

 Flare-Ups

-Jelly legs can be a sign of an MS relapse or a signal that the body needs a major break.
-“I know that when my vision starts to alter, my legs go all Jell-O-like, and I have word-finding problems, it's time to slow down and take a rest for a few hours, possibly days,” wrote one member.
+Jelly legs can be a sign of an MS relapse or indicate that your body needs a break.
+“I know that when my vision starts to alter, my legs go all Jell-O-like, and I have word-finding problems, it’s time to slow down and take a rest for a few hours, possibly days,” wrote one member.

 Managing Jelly Legs With MS

 Leg weakness can cause problems with walking and balance, potentially leading to falls.
-Finding ways to manage this weakness is important for preventing broken bones or other injuries from falling.
+Finding ways to handle this weakness is important for preventing broken bones or other injuries from falling.

-Physical therapy, exercise, rest, and other approaches may all also help.
+Physical therapy, exercise, rest, and other approaches may also help.

 Physical Therapy

-Physical therapy can help people with MS manage leg weakness by improving their strength and balance.
-The National Multiple Sclerosis Society suggests working with a physical therapist and focusing on weight-related exercises, with gradual progression as your muscle weakness improves.
-You and the therapist can always switch up the program if your jelly legs are getting worse, too.
+Physical therapy can help people with MS manage leg weakness by improving strength and balance.
+The National Multiple Sclerosis Society suggests working with a physical therapist and focusing on weight-training exercises that are appropriate for you, with gradual progression as your muscle weakness improves.

-Many MyMSTeam members have shared their experiences trying physical therapy to work through their jelly legs.
+Many MyMSTeam members have shared their experiences with physical therapy to help improve their jelly legs.
 One member claimed that physical therapy “helped them out greatly,” while another shared, "You will see the results!"

 Exercise

-MyMSTeam members advocate for staying as physically active as possible while following their doctors’ medical advice.
+MyMSTeam members have found that staying as physically active as possible while following their doctors’ medical advice helps them feel better.
 One member shared that they were prescribed exercise by their neurologist.
 “I told my neurologist that my legs were getting weaker.
 He just said to keep on walking.
 I use a rollator, which is a walker with wheels and brakes.
 Actually, the more I walk with it, the stronger I get.
 Just keep moving.”

-Another member wrote that they engaged in “ten minutes of exercise on a trampoline and balance board, as well as some other exercises.”
+Another member wrote that they engaged in “10 minutes of exercise on a trampoline and balance board, as well as some other exercises.”

 Rest

-In some cases, resting and pacing your physical activity are the best options, according to MyMSTeam members.
-“I have to just sit, rest, and wait it out,” one member commented.
+In some cases, resting and pacing your physical activity are the best options.
+One MyMSTeam member wrote.
+“I have to just sit, rest, and wait it out.”

 “I have learned to pace myself,” another member added.
 “I walk a little way, stop a few minutes, then walk again.”